ralbin/PublicDevOps/Magento.md

 ## Magento location for saved user/password
      Do you want to store credentials for repo.magento.com in /home/vagrant/.config/composer/auth.json Sometimes i need to edit that and I can never remember where its at, now I know for ever!

+### Magento Cloud and SSH
+     Please make sure that when you ssh into the staging environment that you are passing the -A flag so that your SSH agent is forwarded.
+     You will also need to make sure you have an agent started and your key added to it before you connect.

+     You can start the agent with eval $(ssh-agent) and then ssh-add.
+     You can then verify the key has been added with ssh-add -l.
+     Once done, use ssh -A to connect to the staging environment and confirm the agent was forwarded by checking
+     $ echo $SSH_AUTH_SOCK
+     which should show something.
+If you see some output, try the rsync again.